malramsay64/phd-thesis/01_Methods/Computational_Methods.md

 is a well known feature of the Python programming language, appearing in Software Carpentry's [@Wilson2016] "Programming with Python" lesson, [@programming_python] a one day course for introducing researchers to Python.
-Despite the ubiquity of this function and it's behaviour, it took 5 years and hundreds of people to notice that the behaviour of the script was incorrect.
+Despite the ubiquity of this function and its behaviour, it took 5 years and hundreds of people to notice that the behaviour of the script was incorrect.
 Another instance where software has hung a cloud of uncertainty over results,